 - Bring your right hand on so the palm of your right hand covers your left thumb.
 The "V" on your right hand should mirror the left, also pointing roughly toward your chin or right collarbone.

 Commit to this change.
 Hit half-speed shots at the range until this new position feels less awkward.
 This one adjustment alone can often dramatically reduce or even eliminate a hook.
+For a more comprehensive guide on how to hold the club, check out this best explanation of how to grip a golf club.

 Step 2: Examine Your Setup and Alignment